Introduction to integrations in Sharetribe

 - Implement and stylise a UI chat component.

-- Initialise a Sendbird user id for the user when they sign up to Flex, and save it in the user's private data so it can be used whenever they log in.
+- Initialise a Sendbird user id for the user when they sign up to Sharetribe, and save it in the user's private data so it can be used whenever they log in.

 Voucherify is a promotions tool that allows you to create, validate and redeem discount coupons, gift cards, automatic discounts and other promotional offers.
 The initial integration has a number of steps but is still fairly straightforward to implement, and the eventual complexity depends on the use cases you want to cover.